ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 Key rotation does not generate a bucket management event.
 {:note}

-Only buckets created after June 8th, 2020 will be able to generate this event.
+Only buckets created after February 26th, 2020 will be able to generate this event.
 {: important}